A Safe Bet

 Volvo Sensus, which includes a 9-inch TFT LCD touchscreen display, and a 12-inch TFT LCD instrument panel, which is able to display a host of information in a legible and easy to read manner.
 The main touch screen unit, like in the XC90, is easy to use and feels natural to those of us who are accustomed to using an iPad.
 It uses swipe, pinch to zoom, and scroll functions just like you would do in iOS or Android, and speaking of mobile operating systems, Volvo Sensus in the S90 comes with both Android Auto and Apple Carplay, so whether you have a Galaxy S7 or an iPhone 7, your smartphone will be well integrated into the vehicle, and while doing so, you will be able to play your Spotify tunes into the car’s Harman Kardon sound system, which already sounds excellent to begin with.

-With this being the S90 D4 variant, it is powered by a 2.0 liter 4-cylinder common rail direct-injected diesel engine that produces 187 hp @ 4,250 rpm and 400 Nm of torque @ 1,750-2,500 rpm.
+With this being the S90 D4 variant, it is powered by a 2.0 liter 4-cylinder common rail direct-injected diesel engine that produces 181 hp @ 4,250 rpm and 400 Nm of torque @ 1,750-2,500 rpm.
 Power is sent through the front wheels via an 8-Speed Automatic Transmission.
-Paddle shifters are not equipped as standard.

 How It Drives

-Further aiding its comfort oriented nature is its relaxed steering, because while it is accurate and responsive, provides little in terms of feedback, though it is not completely nu mb, still providing enough messages to the driver as to what is happening to the front wheels.
-Refinement is also top notch, with the engine barely producing any noise when treated sensibly, and the thick insulation around the body and the sound deadening glass will easily put every passengers into a sleep.
+Further aiding its comfort oriented nature is its relaxed steering, because while it is accurate and responsive, provides little in terms of feedback.
+Refinement is also top notch, with the engine barely producing any noise when treated sensibly.
+The thick insulation around the body and the sound deadening glass will easily put every passengers into a sleep.

 Exterior Design: ★★★★★